How can I know what I think until I see what I say?

 The audience grew a little at summer camp and high school as I further explored the stage lights.
 My performances were fantastic flops until I played the promiscuous actress Lois Lane and fell in love with the lead actor.
 The scripts belonged to others.
 My own writing was limited to diaries, stuffed with teen rants and angst.

 In my final year of high school, I enrolled in an advanced English class.
 Our teacher, Ms. Weppler, had unruly hair and kooky eyes and let us muck about in our musings and daydreams.
 In third term, two classmates and I made a mock documentary about our school.
 Nothing about it was homework.
 At the top of my final written essay, she scrawled a large pencil A plus and wrote in the margins,

 You are a natural.
 A writer!

-That bold definition stayed buried somewhere as I took off to Montreal to to study lit, then film at McGill.
+That bold definition stayed buried somewhere as I took off to Montreal to study literature, then film at McGill.
 I joined campus radio and became the news director.
 Back in Toronto, I worked part time in a bookstore before joining a television network as an intern, writer and soon, producer.
-Television writing honed my love of story but I chaffed at ratings and promotional puffery.
+Television writing honed my love of story yet I chaffed at ratings and promotional puffery.
 It took a kick out the door and a decade of writing workshops to push me toward the start line, naked and trembling.